- Politics and Social Issues»

 Nobody left Sharon Hall.
 Nobody.

-James hadn’t been back in school long when he received a letter from Sharon that made his heart stop.
+James hadn’t been back in school long when he received a heart-stopping letter from Sharon.
 According to Sharon, she was a couple of months pregnant.
 In 1956, especially being Mormon, such a situation meant a sure marriage and James returned home to Independence to do just that.

 Although James had his doubts - both about the pregnancy and Sharon as a wife, on October 18, 1956, the couple exchanged vows in a hasty ceremony held at the elder Kinnes’ home on Walnut Street.
 A few days later, the new Mr. and Mrs. Kinnes set out for Provo, Utah, where James planned to carry on with his education.